 One of the most frequently asked questions about the Brown Act involves serial meetings.
-At any one time, such meetings involve only a portion of a legislative body, but eventually involve a majority.

-The problem with serial meetings is the process, which deprives the public of an opportunity for meaningful participation in legislative body decision-making.
-The Brown Act provides that "[a] majority of the members of a legislative body shall not, outside a meeting...use a series of communications of any kind, directly or through intermediaries, to discuss, deliberate, or take action on any item of business that is within the subject matter jurisdiction of the legislative body."10 discussed, deliberated or taken action on an item within the legislative body's subject matter jurisdiction.
-The hub-and-spoke process involves, for example, a staff member (the hub) communicating with members of a legislative body (the spokes) one-by-one for a decision on a proposed action,11 or a chief executive officer briefing a majority of redevelopment agency members prior to a formal meeting and, in the process, information about the members' respective views is revealed.
-Each of these scenarios violates the Brown Act.
+At any one time, such meetings include only a portion of a legislative body, but eventually they comprise a majority.
+The Brown Act provides that "[a] majority of the members of a legislative body shall not, outside a meeting ... use a series of communications of any kind, directly or through intermediaries, to discuss, deliberate, or take action on any item of business that is within the subject matter jurisdiction of the legislative body."12 The problem with serial meetings is the process, which deprives the public of an opportunity for meaningful observation of and participation in legislative body decision-making.